-In addition to assets, the statement of net position and the governmental funds balance sheet reports a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense) until that time.
-The District has the following items that qualify for reporting in this category:
+In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to future periods and so will not be recognized as an outflow of resources (expense) until that time.
+The category of deferred outflow of resources reported in the statement of net position is related to pension and other postemployment benefits.
+Deferred outflows on pension and other postemployment benefits are more fully discussed in Notes 8 and 9, respectively.